prof-rossetti/internet-technologies/projects/freestyle/project.md

 The **Presentation** will be evaluated on the basis of content and delivery.
 Strive to deliver presentations with clarity and confidence.
 Impressive and memorable demonstrations are a great way to earn top grades.
 NOTE: Peer evaluations will be factored into the final presentation grade.

-The **Implementation** will be evaluated according to the following criteria:
+The **Implementation** will be evaluated on its ability to function as desired, as represented by the following rubric:

-:on its ability to function as desired, free of bugs or other idiosyncrasies.
-As applicable it will also be evaluated based on its usability and user experience.

 Category | Requirement | Weight
 --- | --- | ---